A

 Similar to “bet back” and “hedge”.

-Listed pitcher: Baseball betting condition which stipulates that both pitchers scheduled to start (listed), must start the game for bets to stand.
+Baseball betting condition that stipulates both pitchers scheduled to start (listed), must start the game for bets to stand.

 Opposite of “action bet”.